We can make your web site easier to find, and easier to use.

 Reading a Washington Post article, Google Goes to Market, I noticed a company name in a list of Google acquisitions made that I didn’t recognize, and hadn’t included in my list of Google Acquisitions.

 The company is Transformic, Inc., which ran Everyclassified.com.
-The aim of Transformic was to build search engines for the deep web – that part of the web that search engines had problems crawling and indexing.
+Transformic aimed at building search engines for the deep web – that part of the web that search engines had problems crawling and indexing.
 Everyclassified.com was an example of the ability of Transformic to gather information from other web sites that search engines had difficulties with, offering access to hundreds of classified sites found on the web.

 A blog post from January of 2006, Google Base to Classifieds, from My RantSpot, discusses the acquisition.
 The blog appears to be written by a student who may have taken a class with the man behind Transformic – Dr. Alon Halevy.

-Dr. Halevy has a long history of working with databases and the web, including developing a number of patents when he worked at AT&T Bell Laboratories, and then at AT&T Laboratories, and a very large number of research papers (A few of them here.).
-He began teaching at the University of Washington in 1998, where he developed a company named Nimble Technology, which he sold to Actuate in August, 2003.
+Dr. Halevy has a long history of working with databases and the web, including developing many patents when he worked at AT&T Bell Laboratories, and then at AT&T Laboratories, and a very large number of research papers (A few of them here.).
+He began teaching at the University of Washington in 1998, where he developed a company named Nimble Technology, which he sold to Actuate in August 2003.
 In 2004, he started Transformic, Inc.

 The Acquisition

 The Washington Post lists the acquisition date as September 15, 2006 – but that’s probably a typo, and the year is more likely 2005.
-It appears that Dr. Halevy has been working for Google since before September, 2006, including working on a number of papers and presentations for them:
+It appears that Dr. Halevy has been working for Google since before September 2006, including working on several papers and presentations for them:

 Answering Structured Queries on Unstructured Data (pdf)